Priority for long-term care is always given to those with the highest need and the greatest risk.

 You can access this service by contacting your local Home Health and Community Care Office where a Case Manager will determine your needs and eligibility.
-Priority is always given to those with the highest need and at the greatest risk.

 It is important to let the Case Manager know if you experience changes in your health while waiting for a bed.
+Your case manager is best able to help you plan what to do next if you find staying at home more challenging.

 Have friends and family ready to assist you with your move